FirEmerald/Extended-Shaders-1.7.10/README.md

 It is designed to allow multiple mods to "attach" shader uniforms, variables, constants, and code without conflicting with each other, in a way not provided by GLSL itself.
 It is NOT intended to be used by someone without a good understanding of GLSL.

 HOW TO USE:

-  you will need to add these API classes to your project, PRESERVING the package names.
+	You will need to add these API classes to your project, PRESERVING the package names.
 	HOW TO MAKE A SHADER:
 		TO MAKE A VERTEX SHADER:
       1. create a file in your mod's assets, containing a list of the uniforms, variables, and constants, like this: uniform float burnAmount; //uniform varying vec4 fragCol; //variable